 Anarchists have always been unique, in that they call for a social revolution, instead of a political one.
 Political revolutions replace one master for another, while social revolutions aim for the permanent abolition of all rulers.
 The former typically results in the transfer of state power from one ruling elite to another, without altering the fundamental structures of authority and hierarchy.
 This was evident in the Russian Revolution, for example, where the Bolsheviks, under Lenin, sought to replace the Tsarist autocracy with a government led by a revolutionary vanguard.
 While the specifics of governance changed, the underlying power structures of authority and control remained intact, which anarchists criticize as a mere substitution of one ruler for another.

 In contrast, social revolutions call for the permanent abolition of all forms of domination and coercion, not simply changing who holds power.
 For anarchists, a true revolution involves dismantling the structures of domination that permeate all aspects of society—this includes not only the state but also capitalism, patriarchy, racism, and other forms of social and economic inequality.
-Anarchists argue that the state, by its very nature, is a coercive institution that enforces the will of a ruling class over the rest of society, while capitalism and patriarchy are economic and social systems that perpetuate exploitation and oppression.
 A social revolution, therefore, is not just about taking power from the elites but about radically restructuring society in a way that eliminates all forms of domination and coercion, creating a world based on mutual aid, voluntary cooperation, and direct democracy.

 "Government is for slaves; free men govern themselves!" —Albert Parsons

 At the core of anarchist theory "is the desire to free society of all political and social coercive institutions which stand in the way of the development of a free humanity", writes Rudolph Rocker.
-Anarchists view the state, their corporate masters, and the myriad of power dynamics and oppression which result from these institutions as not only unnecessary, but counterproductive to our highest aspirations of freedom.
+Anarchists argue that the state, by its very nature, is a despotic institution that enforces the will of a ruling class over the rest of society.
 "Anarchy is the negation of force; the elimination of all authority in social affairs," stated Albert Parsons, "it is the denial of the right of domination of one man over another.
 It is the diffusion of rights, of power, of duties, equally and freely among all the people."

 Prominent anarchists in history include figures such as William Godwin, who was the first person to write about anarchist ideas in his 1793 book Political Justice.
 Godwin was married to renowned feminist Mary Wollstonecraft, and their daughter, Mary Shelley, authored Frankenstein.
 Pierre Joseph Proudhon coined the term "anarchism" in its modern political sense, and is the first self-identified anarchist; his 1840 book What Is Property? was a pioneering publication.
+His work was translated into multiple languages and distributed all over the world.
 Mikhail Bakunin was an enormously influential Russian anarchist and key rival of Marx's "dictatorship of the proletariat" philosophy, which he regarded as inherently authoritarian.
-Peter Kropotkin was the father of anarcho-communism and the leading anarchist intellectual of his day, his books The Conquest of Bread, Mutual Aid, and Fields, Factories, and Workshops are seminal works.
+He played a crucial role in evolving anarchist thinking away from more individualist tendencies and toward social anarchism (or what he called collectivism).
+Peter Kropotkin was the father of anarcho-communism and the leading anarchist intellectual of his day, his books The Conquest of Bread, Mutual Aid, Fields, Factories, and Workshops, and Memoirs of a Revolutionist are seminal works.
 Leo Tolstoy was the most famous proponent of Christian anarchism, his book The Kingdom of God Is Within You had a profound influence on Mahatma Gandhi.

-Other notable anarchists include: Dorothy Day, Johann Most, Louise Michel, Errico Malatesta, Kate Austin, the Haymarket Martyrs (August Spies, Adolph Fischer, George Engel, Louis Lingg, Albert Parsons, Michael Schwab, Oscar Neebe, and Samuel Fielden), Rudolf Rocker, Ricardo Flores Magón, Nicola Sacco and Bartolomeo Vanzetti, Syusui Kotoku, Leah Feldman, Benjamin Tucker, Mollie Steimer, Marie Louise Berneri, Buenaventura Durruti, Federica Montseny, Nestor Makhno, Luisa Capetillo, Lorenzo Kom'boa Ervin, Kuwasi Balagoon, Murray Bookchin, Noam Chomsky, David Graeber, Ashanti Alston, Natasha Notkin, Esther and Sam Dolgoff, and countless others.
+Other notable anarchists include: Max Stirner, Johann Most, Gustav Landauer, Louise Michel, Errico Malatesta, Kate Austin, August Spies, Adolph Fischer, George Engel, Louis Lingg, Albert Parsons, Michael Schwab, Oscar Neebe, Samuel Fielden, Max Nettlau, Rudolf Rocker, Ricardo Flores Magón, Nicola Sacco and Bartolomeo Vanzetti, Syusui Kotoku, Leah Feldman, Benjamin Tucker, Mollie Steimer, Marie Louise Berneri, Buenaventura Durruti, Federica Montseny, Augustin Souchy, Nestor Makhno, Luisa Capetillo, Dorothy Day, Lorenzo Kom'boa Ervin, Kuwasi Balagoon, Murray Bookchin, Daniel Guérin, Paul Avrich, Noam Chomsky, Michael Albert, David Graeber, Ashanti Alston, Natasha Notkin, Esther and Sam Dolgoff, and countless others.

 "But we anarchists do not want to emancipate the people; we want the people to emancipate themselves." —Errico Malatesta

-The most significant and influential anarchist struggle, however, remains the Spanish Revolution and Civil War (1936-1939), often regarded as the most successful and pivotal anarchist event in history.
+The most significant and influential anarchist struggle, however, remains the Spanish Revolution and Civil War (1936-1939).
 In Catalonia, Aragón, and Andalusia, for example, workers took control of factories, farms, and transport networks, organizing them as decentralized, worker-managed collectives.
 They challenged traditional gender roles, formed militias, and eliminated money and markets in some regions.
-Famed author and socialist George Orwell battled alongside the anarchists (the CNT and FAI) in Spain (he wrote about it in his 1938 memoir Homage to Catalonia).
+Buenaventura Durruti, Francisco Ascaso, and Federica Montseny are among the most revered anarchists from this period.
+Famed author and socialist George Orwell also battled alongside the anarchists (the CNT and FAI) in Spain (he wrote about it in his 1938 memoir Homage to Catalonia).
+Anarchist ideas were so widely disseminated, embraced, and fought for during this time, that many believed a worldwide social revolution was looming.

-Anarchism's popularity waned sharply after the Spanish Civil War and the rise of fascism around the world.
+Anarchism's popularity waned sharply, however, after the Spanish Civil War and the rise of fascism around the world.
 In the United States, anti-communist red scares also targeted anarchists.
 As the state cracked down on radical politics, anarchist organizations and activities became more clandestine, further isolating the movement.
+Many of history's most prominent anarchists had also passed away by this time.
 While anarchists continued to organize around the world, the golden age of anarchism was fleeting.
 "Anarchism is a dead issue in American life today", stated Lucy Parsons in the 1930s.

-Anarchism today encompasses a more comprehensive and intersectional analysis of power and inequality, recognizing that struggles for liberation must address class, race, gender, environmental justice, and all forms of oppression and plight that shackle us from being free.
-This contemporary approach to anarchism remains committed to anti-capitalist and anti-authoritarian protest and direct action, while embracing the creation of alternative and inclusive non-hierarchical forms of organizing.
+Anarchism today encompasses a more comprehensive analysis of power and inequality, recognizing that all struggles for liberation must be intersectional.
+Class, race, gender, sexuality, environmental justice, climate change, and all forms of oppression and plight which are interconnected must be included in the ongoing process of emancipation and transformation for social change.
+This contemporary approach to anarchism remains committed to anti-capitalist and anti-authoritarian protest, resistance, and direct action, while embracing alternative and inclusive forms of organizing.
 Anarchists now envision advancing a society based on principles of collective liberation, mutual aid, self-determination, and uprooting dominator culture.

 Note: The term "collective liberation" was coined by bell hooks in her book Outlaw Culture (1994).
 The term "dominator culture" was coined by Riane Eisler in her book The Chalice and the Blade (1987).
 The term "intersectionality" was coined by Kimberlé Crenshaw in her essay Demarginalizing the Intersection of Race and Sex (1989).